brian32768/twilio-weatherman/pyweatherman/README.md

 # Receive updates on the weather via a phone.
 Everyone wants to talk about the weather, even phone bots.

+## What this is

 This is a Twilio app written in Python and Flask that will respond to sms and voice requests with information on weather conditions.

+Currently the weather report is just the forecast for the immediate future.
+The source is the NOAA National Weather Service.

+## What it does

+### Responds to SMS messages and phone calls.

+If you send a 5 digit zip code in an SMS, it will look that up and then send a weather report back for that area.

+If you send anything else in the SMS body, or leave it empty, it will use your phone number as your location.

+### Response to voice calls

+You call the number and it says the weather report.

+In this case it always uses caller id to determine location.
+If you have a mobile phone number from Butte, Montana then that's the report you will get, no matter where you are.

+## How to make it work

 This project is written and tested with Python 3, but it might work with Python 2.7 as well.